-Science Fact: Hawaiian sea burial is a heart-felt and respectful tradition carried out not only for native Hawaiians, but sometimes for Mainland visitors as well.
 The condo that Nola and I own is at Honokeana Cove in West Maui.
-Last month I attended a sea burial on nearby Napili Bay Beach for Fetta Luebke, who was for many years the head of our condominium association’s housekeeping service.
-This post is a tribute to Fetta, whose memorial service and sea burial typifies the beauty and emotion of this custom.
+Last month while on a Maui vacation I attended a sea burial on nearby Napili Bay Beach for Fetta Luebke, who was for many years the head of our condominium association’s housekeeping service.
+As a result, this post is a tribute to Fetta, whose memorial service and sea burial typifies the beauty and emotion of this custom.

-2. Fetta’s son and husband wear flower leis
+2. Fetta’s son and husband each wear flower lei.

 6. Family members who don’t plan to ride surfboards board the outrigger canoe.
 Fetta’s husband sits in the center carrying a gourd holding her ashes.

-8. The ashes are consigned to the sea.
-Leis and flower petals are spread over them.
+8. The ashes meet the sea.
+Lei and flower petals spread over them.

-Nevertheless, there’s an honorable history of people adopting ethnic customs that are not part of their genetic heritage.
-Consider celebrations of St Patricks Day and Columbus Day by people who are not noticeably Irish or Italian any other days of the year.
-For that matter, Christmas is a holiday whose non-religious aspects have been adopted by many non-Christians.
+There’s an honorable history of people adopting ethnic customs that are not part of their genetic heritage.
+For example, consider celebrations of St Patricks Day and Columbus Day by people who are not noticeably Irish or Italian any other days of the year.
+In addition, Christmas is a religious holiday that many non-Christians celebrate.